-During the fiscal year ended December 31, 2015, the Board held a total of nine meetings, and except for Yasuchi Ichiki and Deborah DiSanzo, each of our incumbent directors attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by the committees of the Board on which he or she served during the period in which he or she served.
-Mr. Ichiki was unable to attend six out of the nine meetings held by the Board in 2015 due to work conflicts, and Ms. DiSanzo, who joined the Board effective September 16, 2015, was unable to attend two out of the three meetings held by the Board during the time she served in 2015 due to medical reasons.
+During the fiscal year ended December 31, 2016, the Board held a total of twelve meetings, and except for Mr. Ichiki, each of our incumbent directors attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by the committees of the Board on which he or she served during the period in which he or she served.
+Mr. Ichiki was unable to attend the meetings due to work conflicts.
 The Board regularly holds executive sessions in which only its independent directors meet, without management present.

-Although we do not maintain a formal policy regarding director attendance at the annual general meeting of shareholders, in 2015 two of our directors, Jeff Dykan and Larry Jasinski, attended the annual general meeting of shareholders.
+Although we do not maintain a formal policy regarding director attendance at the annual general meeting of shareholders, in 2016 two of our directors, Jeff Dykan and Larry Jasinski, attended the annual general meeting of shareholders.